Trump signs order to crack down on China trade practices

 President Trump is getting tough on trade with China.

 Trump signed a memorandum Monday that directs U.S. Trade Representative Robert Lighthizer to determine whether an investigation is needed into alleged unfair Chinese trade practices.
+Shortly after Trump signed the directive, Lighthizer said his office will launch a probe and, "if needed, take action to preserve the future of U.S. industry."

 The move represents the first step in a process that could allow Trump to impose tariffs on Chinese imports or other punishing trade actions.

 "This is just the beginning," Trump said at the White House Monday.
 "We will defend our workers."